ozansa/HTML-and-CSS-Projects/README.md

 Movie Theater Site

 This page is an example home page for a Movie theater that is styled using Boostrap 4.
 It contains many Boostrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns.

+Live Portfolio Website

+This page is a full website with its own URL.
+The Website provides an online description of me and my portfolio.